ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-2/README.md

 * (foxriver76) fixed bug with visibility calculation

 ### 2.9.10 (2024-01-02)
-* (foxriver76) remove accidentally added script file, which lead to crash
+* (foxriver76) remove accidentally added script file, which leads to crash

 ### 2.9.9 (2024-01-01)
-* (foxriver76) allow to import views without attribute `activeWidgets`
+* (foxriver76) allow importing views without attribute `activeWidgets`
 * (foxriver76) make BasicBulb behave more like its old version
 * (foxriver76) fixed issue that data of different widget is displayed in edit mode
 * (foxriver76) fixed issue that every state update is used for visibility calculation